-Natural gas today makes up 96% of its electricity generation needs, almost all imported via pipeline from Malaysia and Indonesia or imported as LNG.
-It has firm plans to further develop its role as a LNG trading hub, building on its current global status as a regional centre for oil and gas, and is stepping up research in renewables to meet its long-term targets.
-Solar is about the only option for the country with limited or no potential for wind, geothermal or tidal renewable options.
+Natural gas today makes up 96% of Singapore’s electricity generation needs, almost all imported via pipeline from Malaysia and Indonesia or imported as LNG.
+Singapore has firm plans to further develop its role as an LNG trading hub, building on its current global status as a regional centre for oil and gas while it steps up research in renewables to meet its long-term targets.

 The Public Utilities Board (PUB) and Economic Development Board announced plans for large-scale solar PV systems to drive solar energy adoption in Singapore.
 This includes the deployment of a floating solar facility with a 50MWp capacity on Tengeh reservoir, and one of the world’s largest sea-based offshore floating solar testbeds of 5MWp north of Woodlands.
 Authorities have also awarded a construction tender for two solar PV systems on Bedok and Lower Seletar reservoirs.

 By 2030, Singapore aims to generate at least two gigawatt-peak (GWp) of solar energy, equivalent to more than 10% of its total electricity demand today.
-By 2050 Singapore aims to supply 43% of its power needs from solar, a challenging target due to its small size and intermittency of sunshine.
-Authorities are also exploring other alternative energy sources, including hydrogen.
+By 2050 Singapore aims to supply 43% of its power needs from solar, a challenging target due to the country’s small geographic size and intermittency of sunshine.